 This week’s ad review is about ads that are trying too hard to sell you on something….anything….
 So, the question is, are 2 offers on an ad better than 1?
 Or are 5 even better?
 Here is an example.
-This is the ad of Carmel Plaza Dental in Carmel Mountain.
+This is the ad for Carmel Plaza Dental in Carmel Mountain.

 Looking at this ad we can see that the advertiser, a dental office, is trying to tell you pretty much all they do on a half a page ad.